corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-upgrade-notes.md

 {{< warning >}}
 Any `node.conf` misconfiguration may cause data row migration to be wrongly applied.
 This may happen silently, without throwing an error.
-The value of `myLegalName` must exactly match the node name that is used in the given database schema.
+The value of `myLegalName` must exactly match the node name that is used in the database schema.
 {{< /warning >}}

 2. Create a `cordapps` subdirectory and copy the CorDapps used by the node.

 3. Change the database user to one with *restricted permissions*.
-This ensures the database cannot be alterated.
+This ensures the database cannot be altered.
 To run the remaining data migration, run:

 ```shell
 java -jar tools-database-manager-4.0-RC03.jar execute-migration -b . --core-schemas --app-schemas